sbabic/swupdate/doc/source/swupdate.rst

 -------------------------

-If there are enough place on the storage to save two copies of the whole sofware, it is possible to guarantee that there is always a working copy even if the software update is interrupted.
+If there are enough place on the storage to save two copies of the whole software, it is possible to guarantee that there is always a working copy even if the software update is interrupted.